Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis

 \cite{loui:82} notes that equation can be used to compute $\mathcal{I}_L(\hat{\bm{\theta}})$, where the subscript $L$ denotes its computation via this method.

-To address the issue with the non-differentiablity of the penalty on $\bm{\beta}$ (and thus $L^c(\bm{\theta})$), we follow the existing research in two ways.
+To address the issue with the non-differentiability of the penalty on $\bm{\beta}$ (and thus $L^c(\bm{\theta})$), we follow the existing research in two ways.
 First, for restrictions that are sufficiently close to binding, we assume them to bind and estimate the uncertainty \emph{given} those restrictions.
-That is, we identify the binding restrictions such that $\sqrt{\bm{\beta}_k^\top\bm{F}_g\bm{\beta}_k}$ is sufficiently small (say $10^{-4}$) and note that if these are binding, we can use the nullspace projection technique to transform $\bm{\beta}_k$ such that it lies in an unconstrained space.
+That is, we identify the binding restrictions such that $\sqrt{\bm{\beta}_k^\top\bm{F}_g\bm{\beta}_k}$ is sufficiently small (say $10^{-4}$) and note that if these are binding, we can use the null space projection technique to transform $\bm{\beta}_k$ such that it lies in an unconstrained space.

 To further ensure stability, we modify the penalty with a small positive constant $\epsilon \approx 10^{-4}$ to ensure that the entire objective is (twice) differentiable.
 For notational simplicity, we derive the results below assuming $\bm{\beta}_k$ represent the parameter vector after projecting into a space with no linear constraints.
 The approximated log-posterior is shown below and denoted with a tilde.
 We thus evaluate $\mathcal{I}_L(\hat{\bm{\theta}})$ using $\tilde{L}^c$ in place of $L^c$.